camila314/enzyme/README.md

 # Enzyme

-Enzyme is an jailbreak-free iOS modding framework that allows you to statically patch and hook iOS apps.
-This repository contains an example using Enzyme.
-For modifying this, check out the CMakeLists.txt file, the patcher/main.py file, the patcher/bootstrap.asm file, and the src folder.
+Enzyme is a jailbreak-free iOS code injection framework that allows you to statically inject code into iOS apps.
+Enzyme works using a byte-patching and code-generation system working together to allow you to hook functions.

-## Building Yourself

-This Enzyme example requires that you provide an unzipped IPA file in the assets/IPA folder.
-For copyright reasons, you must provide your own.
-You must have CMake, Python 3, and an iOS SDK installed.
+## How do i use this?

+### Enzyme is currently untested on windows.
+If you encounter issues please contact me on discord: camila314#4124

+Enzyme is a CMake utility.
+You include the `Enzyme.cmake` file into your own project.
+Check the example folder for how to set everything up.
+Hopefully documentation is coming soon, but I don't like writing docs so it might take a little bit.

+## Are there dependencies?

+Yes!
+It has the following dependencies:
+	- CMake 3.2+
+	- Python 3
+	- An iOS SDK
+	- Clang
+	- Rsync (for now)